 For families facing the unimaginable experience of losing someone due to a rear-end car accident, our auto collision lawyers are here to take your case on while you focus on navigating this hard time.
 We understand that money is your least important focus, but you deserve financial recompense to cover your loved one’s medical, funeral, and burial costs.

-Under Section 2125.02, the estate of the deceased or certain family members are eligible for a settlement.
+Under Ohio Revised Code Section 2125.02, certain family members or the estate of the deceased are eligible for a settlement.
 A Columbus rear-end collision accident lawyer can oversee your wrongful death suit so that you don’t have to relive the details of the car accident but can have financial peace.

 Which Driver Is Responsible for Rear-End Car Accidents?